textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 The body fields of each template (effectively the head post of the issue once created) will indicate where and what type of information should be added to the issue.

 In both cases, the issue body should begin with the full URLs for the expected/existing backend and front-end document locations.
-Neither URL will actually work until a draft document has been pushed to the repository (backend), and later published (front-end), but it’s convenient to add the URLs at this point so it’s done.
+Neither URL will actually work until a draft document has been pushed to the repository (backend), and later published (front-end), but it's convenient to add the URLs at this point so it's done.
 These URLs are handy later for quickly finding and accessing the document should any collaborator need or want to from context of the issue.
 If you ever change document file names (for any issue), update these URLs in relation so the links work correctly, as well anywhere else in documentation (at least) that linked to the files.

 One important difference to be aware of is that file names for tag pages — specifically for a Textpattern tag in the [Tags Reference](/tags/) — are constructed using underscores (like_this), not hyphens.
 All other pages in user documentation use hyphens (like-this).

 After the URLs should be *brief* commentary on what the point of the issue is.
 The info requested depends on which issue template is used.
 See next sections for template specifics.

-Finally, you’ll be given sections for listing helpful resources and making checkbox to-dos, if  warranted, to guide the task of the open issue, especially for new documents needing developed.
+Finally, you'll be given sections for listing helpful resources and making checkbox to-dos, if  warranted, to guide the task of the open issue, especially for new documents needing developed.

 #### Issue template: New page